codyzu/cpinfo19-site/m4/nosql-queries.md

 The first parameter to the `where()` function is the field or path to query on, followed by an operator, followed by the value to compare with.

 Executing a query returns a [QuerySnapshot](https://firebase.google.com/docs/reference/js/firebase.firestore.QuerySnapshot).
-We can access the DocumentSnapshot's via the `docs` property of the QuerySnapshot.
+The QuerySnapshot returns an array of DocumentSnapshots that can access via the `docs` property.
 The `docs` property contains an array of DocumentSnapshots.

-#### Question 2.2: How could you transform the docs property to an array containing the data of each document?
+#### Exercise 2.2: How could you transform the docs property to an array containing the data of each document?
 Write the line of code below to transform the docs property to an array of document data.
 (Hint: use map)

 There are two other useful properties of a QuerySnapshot:
 - `size` - The number of documents in the snapshot.
 - `empty` - True if there are no documents in the snapshot.

 Remember, the `where()` function can use a path to a nested field.
-For example, to the path to the french language would be `'languages.fra'`.
+For example, the path to the french language is `'languages.fra'`.

-#### Question 2.3: How many countries speak "French"?
+#### Exercise 2.3: How many countries speak "French"?

-#### Question 2.4: How many countries speak "English"?
+#### Exercise 2.4: How many countries speak "English"?

 There are several operators we can use in a where clause:
 - `'<'`